Dealing with estates with foreign assets

 Both for cases of British expats, as well as for cases of “non-domiciled” foreign nationals living in the UK, administering an estate with assets overseas will often require professional advice at the pre-planning stage and at the stage of administering and distributing the estate.

-For example, a common misconception with British expats is that they are immediately exempt from UK tax when they move overseas, which is incorrect.
+For example, a common misconception with British expats is that their foreign assets are immediately exempt from UK tax when they move overseas, which is incorrect.
 Equally, a UK resident is potentially liable to Income Tax and Capital Gains Tax on worldwide income/gains.

-It is therefore very important for a person to seek financial advice to help minimize any tax burdens as well as plan forward for the way they wish their estate to be passed on to their loved ones.
+It is therefore very important for a person to seek financial advice ,particularly where foreign assets include property, to help minimise any tax burdens as well as plan forward for the way they wish their estate to be passed on to their loved ones.

 Correct estate planning is the process of planning your estate to ensure that the value of your assets does not diminish unnecessarily, while also ensuring that key elements of your estate are managed correctly and reach those intended.